-Henry & Glenn Forever & Ever & Ever
+Henry & Glenn Forever & Ever

-by Tom Neely
+by Rob Halford and Tom Neely

-The collected graphic novel of the greatest love story ever told features twenty short stories about the domestic life of "Henry" and "Glenn" as well as their neighbors "Daryl" and "John."
-Digging beneath Glenn's bricks in the front yard, Henry uncovers Glenn's mother, freshly unearthed, moves in with him and Henry.
-Without giving too much away, [spoiler alert: Glenn has mommy issues] Glenn's mommy issues come to the surface as she critiques his art, replaces his wardrobe, scrubs their dungeon, and recalls his childhood.
-Glenn tries to sell his signature to a UPS driver, takes a punch, and has some daydreaming adventures with a plunger.
-Henry, "a loud guy with a good work ethic," shows his darker side and indifference to a fan as he drinks black coffee and bonds with Glenn over their distaste for their own bands; two men who suffer best alone together.
+The greatest love story every told has finally been released in graphic novel form.
+This epic tome features twenty short stories about the domestic life of "Henry" and "Glenn" and sometimes their neighbors "Daryl" and "John."
+Digging beneath Glenn's bricks in the front yard, Henry uncovers Glenn's mother.
+Freshly unearthed, she moves in with him and Henry.
+Glenn's issues come to the surface as she critiques his art, replaces his wardrobe, scrubs their dungeon, and recalls his childhood.
+Later, Glenn tries to sell his signature to a UPS driver, takes a punch, and has some daydreaming adventures with a plunger.
+Henry, "a loud guy with a good work ethic," shows his darker side and indifference to a fan as he drinks black coffee and bonds with Glenn over their distaste for their own bands.
+These are two men who truly suffer best alone together.

 You must log in to comment.